nickpettican/tech-events-berlin/README.md

 [Live](https://tech-events-berlin.herokuapp.com/)

-A bootstraped web app to see the latest tech-related events in Berlin.
+A bootstrapped web app to see the latest tech-related events in Berlin.

 ## Installation